 Cabin pictured today with an early pencil sketch of a snow scene, hanging on the wall.

 Although many things have changed with time, today there are remnants of the old mixed in with the new.
-So the place is filled with ghosts; memories of the past are everywhere.
+So the place is filled with ghosts; everywhere I turn are memories of the past.

 Here I share with you, both the beginning evolution of a young artist and newly inspired ideas.
-As I proceed through the weeks, I plan to roam and photograph, then return to select places to sketch, and lastly paint in my makeshift studio.
+As I proceed through the weeks, I plan to roam and photograph; then return to select places to sketch; and finally paint in my makeshift studio.
 However, the plan is very flexible as I am led on my adventure by the pleasure of each moment.
 I am on the hunt for new painting possibilities as I explore places thick with emotional response.
-What a great way to recharge my artistic battery.
+What a great way to re-charge my artistic battery!

 On Tuesday, I peek out the window and see the morning sun cascading over the hilltop.
 So I am up and out early to visit the center of town while all is quiet, as I know tourists will arrive when the weekend nears.